saimaAnis21/Weather-App/README.md

 Else
 - Just Go to the dist folder and open index.html
 - get an apikey from [OpenWeather](https://openweathermap.org/)
-- create a .env file in the root folder
+- Open the `src/apikey.js` file
-- Add API_KEY= 'YOUr_API_KEY'
+- Add your  API key to the declared constant API_KEY= 'YOUR_API_KEY'
-- npm run start
+- Open the terminal, cd into the root directory and execute `npm run start`

 ## Prerequisites